happner/happner-2/docs/client.md

 The api client script can be accessed from the browser at `/api/client`.

+__NB:__ Start the server with `NODE_ENV=production` to enable caching of the `/api/client` script.
+The script is then cached to disk at `HOME/.happner/api-client-<happner-version>.min.js.gz`.
+If not cached the server rebuilds the packaged script from all component scripts and minifies and gzips __at each server start__.

 See also "constructivist" [happner-client](https://github.com/happner/happner-client)

 #### Loading the script.